 Her brother was a well-respected man, and as his sister was never showy and always frugal, he became suspicious.
 He thought that perhaps a fortune-hunter was coming to dinner and that the fortune hunter might try to take advantage of his sister.
 So, her brother refused to send the plate unless the maid told him why his sister wanted it.
 The maid was alarmed and worried about the expected guests and therefore told the brother about Saint Paul’s letter arriving from Heaven and that he and the angel Gabriel were coming for dinner.

-The brother immediately suspected villains were involved and went straight to the local magistrate.
+The brother immediately suspected the heavenly visitors to be villains and went straight to the local magistrate.
 As the brother was busy recounting what he had learned to the magistrate, a white bearded man dressed in saintly vestments and a man with large white wings, exited a hackney-coach and knocked on the widow’s door.
 She allowed them entrance and they sat down to a fine and sumptuous dinner.

 Within moments of the widow’s guests arriving, her brother and the magistrate appeared with twelve Paris guards.
 However, when they knocked on the door, the widow refused to let them in and told them she had important company and could not be disturbed.
 The magistrate insisted they be admitted, and when he and the guards brushed past her, they discovered Saint Paint and the angel Gabriel, who were also astonished to find twelve muskets pointed at them.

 Saint Paul and the angel Gabriel were quickly hauled off to jail.
 At trial it was learned one man was a French foot guard and the other a barber’s apprentice.
 The men claimed that they their only objective was to obtain a free meal at the expense of the superstitious and gullible widow.
 Thus, having no evil designs, they were acquitted.